Grima04/mesa-turnip-kgsl/docs/releasing.rst

 Edit ``docs/relnotes/X.Y.Z.rst`` to add the ``sha256sum`` as available in the ``mesa-X.Y.Z.announce`` template.
 Commit this change.

-Back on mesa master, add the new release notes into the tree
+Back on mesa main, add the new release notes into the tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Something like the following steps will do the trick: